-1. DeKalb County will maintain a diversified revenue mix to shelter it from short- term fluctuations and to minimize the effect of an economic downturn.
-In Compliance 2.
-DeKalb County will estimate its revenues by an objective analytical process in a prudent conservative manner.
-In Compliance 3.
-DeKalb County will follow a policy of charging for services with user fees whenever possible.
-In Compliance 4.
-DeKalb County will seek public and private grants and other outside sources of revenue where appropriate.
-In Compliance 5.
-DeKalb County will establish the level of all user fees based on an analysis of the cost of providing the required services.
-In Compliance 6.
+- 1. DeKalb County will maintain a diversified revenue mix to shelter it from short-term fluctuations and to minimize the effect of an economic downturn. - 2.
+DeKalb County will estimate its revenues by an objective analytical process in a prudent conservative manner. - 3.
+DeKalb County will follow a policy of charging for services with user fees whenever possible. - 4.
+DeKalb County will seek public and private grants and other outside sources of revenue where appropriate. - 5.
+DeKalb County will establish the level of all user fees based on an analysis of the cost of providing the required services. - 6.
 DeKalb County will set user fees for each Enterprise Fund, at a level that supports the direct and indirect cost of the activity.

+Collections Policies

-In Compliance Со llections Policies Ilections Policies DeKalb County will strive to fully collect all monies where due by County billing activities, using all available legal avenues or contractual outside collection agency action.
-In Compliance DeKalb County will strive to fully collect all monies where due by County billing activities, using all available legal avenues or contractual outside collection agency action.
+DeKalb County will strive to fully collect all monies where due by County billing activities, using all available legal avenues or contractual outside collection agency action.

 Any account billed or assessed by the County and not collected by the applicable statute of limitations shall be removed from the County's current receivables records and transferred to an inactive file status for a retention period of two years.
-After the retention period, inactive accounts shall be deleted permanently In Compliance 1.
-2. DeKalb County will strive to fully collect all monies where due by County billing activities, using all available legal avenues or contractual outside collection agency action.
-Any account billed or assessed by the County and not collected by the applicable statute of limitations shall be removed from the County's current receivables records and transferred to an inactive file status for a retention period of two years.
 After the retention period, inactive accounts shall be deleted permanently from the County records.

-In Compliance 1.
-2. DeKalb County will strive to fully collect all monies where due by County billing activities, using all available legal avenues or contractual outside collection agency action.
-Any account billed or assessed by the County and not collected by the applicable statute of limitations shall be removed from the County's current receivables records and transferred to an inactive file status for a retention period of two years.
-After the retention period, inactive accounts shall be deleted permanently
+3. Accounts may be transferred to inactive status prior to statute of limitations aging, when it has been determined by the County Finance Director that an account is uncollectible.